Translate English Video into Japanese | HeyGen AI

 Multiple Japanese voice styles and tones

-With HeyGen AI, transcription, translation, and export are handled in one streamlined workflow.
+With HeyGen AI, transcription, translation, and export are managed in a single, streamlined workflow.

 How to translate your English video into Japanese in 4 easy steps

-Use your words to create shareable, professional videos in just a few steps.
+Use your words to create shareable, professional videos in just a few simple steps.

 Upload Your English Video

 Upload your English video file or import it using a video URL.
-The system automatically detects spoken English and prepares it for transcription.
+The system automatically detects spoken English and gets it ready for transcription.

 Generate an English transcript